AshV/GoF-Design-Patterns-by-Example/Strategy-Pattern/ReadMe.md

 > Example are written in C#, but easily understandable for anyone who knows basic OOPS concept.

-### Approach 1 : Seprate method for each parser
+### Approach 1 : Separate method for each parser

-For each type of parser, seprate methods are created in JsonParser Class.
+For each type of parser, separate methods are created in JsonParser Class.
 Inside Parse(), according to Source of data passed appropriate method in called.

 > Source Code : [Strategy Pattern / JsonParser / Approach1](/Strategy-Pattern/JsonParser/CSharp/Approach1)